-(c) Structure and organisation of the credit risk management and control function;
+(c) Structure and organisation of the credit risk management and control function

 The Board of Directors is responsible for the overall risk management approach within SABB and for reviewing its effectiveness.
-The Board's designated committee for risk matters is the Board Risk Committee which approves and provides oversight and guidance for the Bank's risk framework, plans and performance targets, which include the establishment of risk appetite statements, risk management strategies, the appointment of senior officers, the delegation of authorities for credit and other risks and the establishment of effective control procedures.
+The Board's designated committee for risk matters is the Board Risk Committee which approves and provides oversight and guidance for the Bank's risk framework, plans and performance targets, which include the establishment of risk appetite statements, risk management strategies, the appointment of senior officers, the sector limits and for establishment of effective control procedures.